Chase Freedom® snapshot

 Card highlights we want to feature:

-- Limited time offer: You can earn 5.5% cash back on purchases made in the first year of account opening on your first $2,000 in combined net purchases each quarter on two categories you choose from select qualifying merchants.
-Thereafter, earn 5%.
+- You earn 5% cash back on your first $2,000 in combined eligible net purchases each quarter on two categories you choose from select qualifying merchants

 - No annual fee

 The U.S. Bank Cash+™ Visa Signature® Credit Card puts a new spin on cash back by giving members more flexibility as to where they earn the most rewards.
-This card allows you to earn, for a limited time, 5.5% cash back on purchases made in the first year of account opening in two categories you choose each quarter (from a selection of categories provided by U.S. Bank), up to the first $2,000 in combined net purchases.
-Thereafter, earn 5%.
+This card allows you to earn 5% cash back on purchases in two categories you choose each quarter (from a selection of categories provided by U.S. Bank), up to the first $2,000 in combined net purchases.
 Cardmembers will need to choose the categories each quarter and enroll each quarter to earn at the higher cash back rate.

-You can also earn, for a limited time, 2.5% cash back on purchases made in the first year of account opening on your choice of one everyday category (thereafter, earn 2%).
-And for a limited time earn 1.5% cash back on purchases made in the first year of account opening on your other eligible everyday net purchases (thereafter, earn 1%).
+You also earn 2% cash back on purchases on your choice of one everyday category.
+And earn 1% cash back on your other eligible everyday net purchases.
 This card has no annual fee.

 Discover it® – Cashback Match™